kgryte/pranav-qs-blog/README.md

 <figure style="text-align:center">
 	<img src="/posts/implement-lapack-routines-in-stdlib/daxpy_wasm_comparison_benchmarks_small.png" alt="Grouped column chart displaying a performance comparison of stdlib's C, JavaScript, and WebAssembly (Wasm) implementations for the BLAS routine daxpy for increasing array lengths." style="position:relative,left:15%,width:70%,height:50%"/>
 	<figcaption>
 		Figure 1: Performance comparison of stdlib's C, JavaScript, and WebAssembly (Wasm) implementations for the BLAS routine <i>daxpy</i> for increasing array lengths (x-axis).
-In the Wasm (copy) benchmark, input and output data is copied to and from Wasm memory, leading to poorer performance.
+In the <i>Wasm (copy)</i> benchmark, input and output data is copied to and from Wasm memory, leading to poorer performance.
 	</figcaption>
 </figure>

 In the figure above, I'm displaying a performance comparison of stdlib's C, JavaScript, and WebAssembly (Wasm) implementations for the BLAS routine `daxpy` for increasing array lengths, as enumerated along the x-axis.
 The y-axis shows a normalized rate relative to a baseline C implementation.
 In the `Wasm` benchmark, input and output data is allocated and manipulated directly in WebAssembly module memory, and, in the `Wasm (copy)` benchmark, input and output data is copied to and from WebAssembly module memory, as discussed above.
 From the chart, we may observe the following:

 1. In general, thanks to highly optimized just-in-time (JIT) compilers, JavaScript code, when carefully written, can execute only 2-to-3 times slower than native code.
-This result is impressive for a loosely typed, dynamically compiled programming language and, for `daxpy`, remains consistent across varying array lengths.
+This result is impressive for a loosely typed, dynamically compiled programming language and, at least for `daxpy`, remains consistent across varying array lengths.
 1. As data sizes and thus the amount of time spent in a WebAssembly module increase, WebAssembly can approach near-native (~1.5x) speed.
 This result aligns more generally with expected WebAssembly performance.
 1. While WebAssembly can achieve near-native speed, data movement requirements may adversely affect performance, as observed for `daxpy`.
 In such cases, a well-crafted JavaScript implementation which avoids such requirements can achieve equal, if not better, performance, as is the case for `daxpy`.